-But if you tick “Remember me next time”, it will save session information in a local cookie on client browser.
-If the session file is removed on server, PHP will create a new session file with the cookie on client.
-User doesn’t need to login again.
+But if you tick “Remember me next time”, it will save session information in a local cookie on a client browser.
+If the session file is removed on the server, PHP will create a new session file with the cookie on the client.
+The user doesn’t need to login again.

 How Multi-Core Processor with Hyper-Threading Works with Sessions

-Although each threads serve 1 request, there might be threads serving the same request which means they need to access the same session file.
-In this case, if any PHP code or Apache module is not thread safe, you will have problems.
+Although each thread serves 1 request, there might be threads serving the same request which means they need to access the same session file.
+In this case, if any PHP code or Apache module is not thread-safe, you will have problems.
 PHP has to be thread-safe to be able to play ball correctly with Apache using Worker MPM!